Avalanches in self-organized critical neural networks: A minimal model for the neural SOC universality class: Introduction

-Considering the enormous interest in neuronal self-organization, we here come back to our older spin models \cite{Bornholdt:2000a, Bornholdt:2003} and develop a new basic mechanism in the light of improved biological plausibility of these models.
-Two main aspects have to be addressed: In a previous work \cite{Rybarsch:2010}, we have pointed out the problems of a spin-type description in the context of biological, esp.\ neural, networks, and discussed a new basic model featuring Boolean state nodes and a redefined activation threshold function.
-We will use the Boolean state model in the following.
-As a major advantage, activity avalanches intrinsically occur in this type of network, whereas spin networks typically exhibit continuous fluctuations with no avalanches directly visible.
-However, the correlation-based rewiring mechanism of e.g.\ \cite{Bornholdt:2003} will no longer work when inactive nodes are now represented by `$0$' instead of `$-1$'.
-A solution will be presented below.
-The second aspect to be reviewed is topological invariance of the algorithm.
-The older, correlation-based mechanism of self-organization \cite{Bornholdt:2003} relies on randomly selecting neighboring sites on a lattice for the rewiring processes.
-On a lattice, the number of possible neighbors is strictly limited, but on a large random network near critical connectivity, there are far more unconnected pairs of nodes than there are connected pairs.
+Let us now revisit the earliest spin models of self-organized critical neural networks \cite{Bornholdt:2000a, Bornholdt:2003} in a formulation that allows for studying its avalanche dynamics in time and space.
+Two main aspects have to be addressed.

+First, the spin-type description of the dynamical variables, due to its symmetrized nature, does not allow to sample avalanche statistics at the critical point.
+We therefore translate the model into a version with Boolean state nodes and redefine its activation threshold function and its network rewiring mechanism accordingly.
+As a result, activity avalanches intrinsically occur in the network, whereas spin networks typically exhibit continuous fluctuations with no avalanches directly visible.
+The further advantages of this transformation in the context of biological networks have been discussed in a previous paper \cite{Rybarsch:2010}.

+The second aspect to be reviewed is the topology the algorithm operates on.
+While the original correlation-based rewiring mechanism of network self-organization \cite{Bornholdt:2003} has been defined to simply operate on neighboring nodes on a lattice, we would like to study the model here as an arbitrary self-organizing network, without specifying any underlying topology.
+However, while on a lattice the number of possible neighbors of a node is strictly limited, on a large random network near critical connectivity there are far more unconnected pairs of nodes than there are connected pairs.
 Thus, randomly selecting pairs of nodes for rewiring would introduce a strong bias towards connecting nodes which were previously unconnected.
-This results in a strong increase of connectivity and makes a self-organized adaptation towards a critical state practically impossible.
-If we want to overcome the restriction of e.g.\ a confined lattice topology in order to improve biological applicability of the model, we have to adapt the rewiring mechanism such that this bias no longer exists.
+This bias would result in a strong increase of connectivity, far above any self-organized critical regime.
+Consequently, we will adapt the rewiring mechanism below to include arbitrary topologies without such a bias.